 Gail is an online community and social media pioneer who currently offers online community consulting and creates eclectic content, from art photography to freelance journalism about the craft beer brewing community.

 Over the years Williams has spoken on online community issues at such diverse gatherings as Computers Freedom and Privacy, South By Southwest, MacWorld, IEEE Community Networking, VirComm, CommunityNext, Net Squared (N2Y3), Web 2.2 and Online Community Summit.
 Back in 2000 she was honored one of the Top 25 Women on the Web.
 (That was fun!)

-Prior to her work at The WELL, Williams was involved in alternative theater, in both creative and management roles.
-She was was a core member of the award-winning satire collective, the Plutonium Players, and a writer, performer and co-director of their long-touring hit comedy show about right-wing extremists, “Ladies Against Women.”
-Her years in theater were marked by her dual focus on irreverent satire and on intense audience interactions, including improv.
+Prior to her work at The WELL, Williams was involved in a satirical theater company, in both creative and management roles.
+She was was a core member of the award-winning political comedy collective, the Plutonium Players, and a writer, performer and co-director of their long-touring hit show spoofing right-wing extremists, “Ladies Against Women.”
+Her years in theater were marked by her dual focus on irreverent satire and on intense collaborative audience interactions, including improvisation.

 Her current passions include social networks, wilderness, baseball, geology, craft beers, filmmaking and digital photography.
 She is a frequent poster at Flickr, as fotogail.
-With her sweetie Steve, she maintains the BeerByBART.com San Francisco area beer travel logistics site.
-(How’s that for niche?)
-She co-authors beer articles for the Celebrator Beer News, and is a BJCP certified judge.)
+With her husband Steve, she maintains the BeerByBART.com and other projects site.
+She contributes articles for Beer Advocate and Celebrator Beer News, among other publications.

 OK, enough with the third-person.
-This blog has infrequent and overly long posts.
-It exists both to test drive the wordpress platform, which I like, and because I have ideas that are too convoluted to go into WELL conversational posts or Flickr captions.
+This blog has infrequent and perhaps overly long posts.
+It exists for ideas that are too convoluted to go into conversational posts or photo captions.
 Thanks for reading.